-Sarah McLachlan was born on January 28, 1968, in Halifax, Nova Scotia, Canada.
+Sarah McLachlan OC OBC, born on January 28, 1968, in Halifax, Nova Scotia, Canada, is an internationally-renowned singer-songwriter/guitarist/pianist active from the late 1980s.

 She curiously began experimenting with various musical instruments, including her voice, in 1973, at the age of 5.
 Despite her parents' desire for her to become something more "interesting" than a rock star, young Sarah continued to learn as much as she could, taking classical voice, piano and guitar lessons for several years, eventually mastering all three.
 Though her parents sought to block her every step towards the music industry, she had already recorded several demo tapes by the age of 16 with a new wave band called October Game, and, in 1984, she signed to fledgling record label Nettwerk Records, which was based in Vancouver.
 Sarah was the first artist to sign to Nettwerk, though she was soon followed by industrial music giants Skinny Puppy and Frontline Assembly, both of whom are/were also based in Vancouver.
 When Sarah finished school in 1987, she moved to Vancouver, which she now considers her hometown.